Surgical Replacement and Transcatheter Aortic Valve Implantation - SURTAVI

 Only 16% of patients (mostly US patients enrolled after April 2015) received the second-generation CoreValve Evolut R valve.
 This valve has a lower sheath size and pacemaker requirement than CoreValve classic, and may thus have better performance for these issues in the real world compared with what was noted in this trial.

 This is a landmark trial in this field.
 Based on the results of the PARTNER 2A trial with the Edwards Sapien valves, the FDA approved TAVR for intermediate-risk patients with an STS score of 3 or higher.
-Lower-risk trials are now enrolling.
-Long-term follow-up is going to be essential to understand long-term performance and the risk of subclinical leaflet thrombosis and structural valve degeneration.
+Longer-term follow-up is going to be essential to understand long-term performance and the risk of subclinical leaflet thrombosis and structural valve degeneration.

 Søndergaard L, Popma JJ, Reardon MJ, et al., on behalf of the SURTAVI Trial Investigators.
 Comparison of a Complete Percutaneous Versus Surgical Approach to Aortic Valve Replacement and Revascularization in Patients at Intermediate Surgical Risk: Results From the Randomized SURTAVI Trial.
-Circulation 2019;Sep 3:[Epub ahead of print].
+Circulation 2019;140:1296-1305.

 Reardon MJ, Van Mieghem NM, Popma JJ, et al., on behalf of the SURTAVI Investigators.
 Surgical or Transcatheter Aortic-Valve Replacement in Intermediate-Risk Patients.
 N Engl J Med 2017;376:1321-31.